2017 Quality Program Description

 Virginia Premier’s Quality Program’s primary objective is to continuously improve the quality of care provided to members, which enhance the overall health status of Virginia Premier members.
 Improvement in health status is measured through the use of Health Employer Data Information Set (HEDIS®) information, internal quality studies, ongoing regulatory and accreditation compliance and focusing on the overall health outcomes of our population.
 Virginia Premier is committed to improving the communities where the members live through participation in public health initiatives on both the national and local levels, and achievement of public health goals.
 A detailed description of our program can be downloaded here.

-2015 Quality Program EvaluationsThe annual Quality Program Evaluation is an evaluation of the previous years’ quality improvement activities and provides a mechanism for systematically completing an analysis of VPHP performance and to define meaningful and relevant quality activities for our members.
+2016 Quality Program EvaluationsThe annual Quality Program Evaluation is an evaluation of the previous years’ quality improvement activities and provides a mechanism for systematically completing an analysis of VPHP performance and to define meaningful and relevant quality activities for our members.
 Through a structured review of the various clinical, service, administrative and educational initiatives, the program evaluation serves to emphasize the accomplishments and effectiveness of the Quality Program as well as identify barriers and opportunities for improvement within the process.
+A copy of the Annual Evaluation can be obtained by contacting the Quality Department.
 An Executive Summary of our evaluation can be downloaded here.

 What’s Important in Quality